 And the first maxi-CD, self-produced in 2003, hit home.
 Fagnoni was instantly signed to the French label Dreaming-Musea who took over the international distribution of future productions.

-AstroVoyager is back in 2012, offering a concept in four EPs: ElectrOpera.
+In 2015, now produced by the French label CosmXplorer and still distributed by Dreaming-Musea & CD1D, AstroVoyager is back, concluding his concept in four EPs started in 2012: ElectrOpera.
 At the heart of this new project, an even closer integration of orchestral instruments, of songs without words and of electro-abstract videos consolidate the musical and visual hallmark of AstroVoyager.